 Today we will focus on Twitter as a means of contact.
-It's a fairly unknown usefulness of Twitter, but there is.
-Imagine, for a moment, we want contact Andres Iniesta.
-At first, It seems somewhat complicated, since we have your mail, your adress, your phone.
-And, Unlike other social networks, Andrés we can follow Twitter because it is an open network.
-In other words, We do not need anyone to accept us on Twitter to follow him and see how “Twit”.
+It's a pretty unknown twitter utility, But there it is.
+Imagine, for a moment, we want to get in touch with Andres Iniesta.
+In principle, seems a little complicated, since we don't have your mail, your address, your phone.
+But, unlike other social networks, Andrew can be followed in Twitter because it's an OPEN NETWORK.
+In other words, we don't need anyone to accept us on Twitter to follow him and see how “twitea”.

-Thus, in the case of Iniesta, this is what should be done to contact:
+Thus, in the case of Iniesta, this is what you would have to do to contact:

-- We can contact him publicly and open.
-It would be putting his nick in the box “What's going on” along with the message we want to give you.
-For example: @andresiniesta8 I trust you to rest during the holidays to continue that such a fantastic season at FCB and selection.
-(Remember, maximum 140 characters including spaces, Like an SMS).
+- We can contact him publicly and openly.
+He would be placing his nick in the picture “What's going on” along with the message we want to give you.
+For example: @andresiniesta8 I trust you to rest during these festivities to continue that fantastic season in the FCB and in the national team.
+(Remember, Maximum 140 characters including spaces, just like an SMS).

-- In this case we can not send a direct message (private), since it is a public figure with more than 500.000 followers, crazy thing to bring your email inbox.
-But in most cases you can do, and in that case the message is private and only reaches the recipient.
+- In this case we cannot send a direct message (Private), as this is a public character with more than 500.000 Followers, thing that would drive your inbox crazy.
+But in most cases it can be done, and the message in that case is private and reaches only the recipient.

-Besides the fact that we can make contact with people who are not accessible to us from private social networks as given Facebook or Linkedin.
-Failure to answer but that depends on the ability of each to communicate with the message.
+Besides the fact that we can make contact with people who are not accessible to us from private social networks as given Facebook Or Linkedin.
+They need to answer but that depends on each other's ability with the message to communicate.